-- The applicant should have a good credit history.
+- You should have a good credit score or history.

 Factors That Affect Your Canara Bank Credit Card Eligibility